In the guide

 To be registered, trade marks must comply with the rules relating to trade mark registration and certain names or marks are not eligible for registration - for example, marks that include common trade terms, such as A1 Taxis, A1 Cleaners, etc. However, this does not prevent anyone carrying on a business under those names.
 To register a trade mark you can apply online to the Intellectual Property Office (IPO).

-See 'Intellectual property' for more information.
+See 'Intellectual property' for more information on trade marks.

 Distance sales